mes51/WORLD.Sharp/README.md

 ## Caveats

-* DIO, Stonemask and tools are not ported
+* tools are not ported